-This edition was published by Pocket Books on August 27, 2013 in paperback and has 384 pages.
+It is part of the Elemental Assassin #9 series and is a urban fantasy that was published by Pocket Books on August 27, 2013 and has 384 pages.

 Ninth in the Elemental Assassin urban fantasy series revolving around Gin Blanco, an assassin and cook.

 I love the start.
 It’s so ho-hum, business as usual as Gin and Finn haul a dead giant off to a dumpster while she reminisces over their actions.
 Oh, well, just another day at the stove with all the ways assassins have tried to take Gin out.
 LOL.

 We get a recurring flashback of the day Gin and Sophia bonded, but Estep never says that the boy whom they protected was Owen.
 Another bit of back history is the tale of how Fletcher came into the Deveraux sisters’ life and the bond that grew between them.

 Loose threads in here: why was Grimes allowed to continue for so many decades, why didn’t Fletcher end him before, why weren’t they shooting at the Grimeses during the final firefight?

 Oh, please, I get why Gin is upset about what Sophia has done for her, but must she whine on and on and on about it?
 Especially when she had no idea about Grimes or what Sophia had to face?
 Why did it take so long for Jo-Jo/Sophia to make that final connection?

 I would have thought Gin would have had a much better range of weapons and firepower than she did.
 She should have had a much better plan.
 This one?
 This one simply wasn’t a Gin-type plan.
 It didn’t ring true.
 She only relies on the backup of the one ring?
 Sloppy.